 Flying over Antarctica makes the most sense for commercial airline routes such as Buenos Aires to Perth, so, do planes fly over Antarctica?

-Keep reading to find out more about ETOPS ratings and why this prevents planes from flying over the southern polar region.
+Keep reading to find out more about regulations for diversion airports and why this prevents planes from flying over the southern polar region.
 We’ll also look at whether this would be possible in the future.

 Why Don’t Planes Fly Over Antarctica?